 Second, rubbing genitals together does not result in pregnancy – at least as long as no semen gets inside the vagina or too close to the vaginal entrance.
 Pre-ejaculate (also called “pre-cum”) is not the same as semen.

-Of course, if you don’t want to become pregnant together yet, you’d be wise to look into birth control such as having a condom or two on hand, or asking your partner about considering hormonal contraception such as the pill, patch, shot or ring.
+Of course, if you don’t want to become pregnant yet, you’d be wise to look into birth control such as having a condom or two on hand, or talking with your partner about using birth control options such as the IUD, birth control implant, hormonal birth control pills (“the pill”), the birth control shot, or others.
 It may save you both the anxiety of worrying as much about pregnancy risk in the future.

 Next Question:Can Frequent Sex Harm Our Emotional Relationship?